faraz9993/All_EIC_DevOps_Training/Day_12_Task.md

 # Task:12 Jenkins Pipeline 2

-### First of all, I created the private Git repo in which I pushed the code provided by the instructor.
-Then I created a pipeline repo in Jenkins.
+### First of all, I created a private git repo in which I pushed the code provided by the instructor.
+Then I created a pipeline project in Jenkins.

-### I configured the Git private repo in Jenkins as below.
-In this I kept branch specifier as main and Script path as Jenkinsfile.
+### I configured the Git private repo in Jenkins as below in which I kept branch specifier as main and Script path as Jenkinsfile.

 ![alt text](images/Day_12_Images/Image_3)

-### Below is my Jenkinsfile which is present in the private gitrepo:
+### Below is my Jenkinsfile which is used in my private git repo:

 ```
 pipeline {